What is SSH port?

 ubuntu@ubuntu:~$ cp /etc/ssh/sshd_config /etc/ssh/sshd_config_backup

 The file is duplicated in the same directory using this command.
-The default SSH port has to be changed next.
+The default SSH port number has to be changed next.
 In any editor, open the ssh_config file.
 Enter the next command now:

 ubuntu@ubuntu:~$ gedit /etc/ssh/sshd_config